 Of course there are always some non-priority expenses that you can chose to forgo or eliminate from your budget such as sports memberships and fees, eating out, frequent vacations and other forms of entertainment or non-essential purchases, in order to make your home ownership affordable, but it’s the other costs that might be unique to your family, that usually aren’t factored in as expenses, but should be.

-Mortgage specialists tend to look at things like your credit payment history, current loan obligations, expected revenue and average household utilities.
+Mortgage specialists tend to look at things like your credit payment history, current loan obligations, expected revenue and average household utilities or a preset common cost.
 They entirely miss the boat when it comes to ‘other expenses’ most of us have, in some form or other.

-They also base this longterm financial commitment on your combined current revenue remaining the same in calculating what you can afford in a mortgage payment.
-But this is very unrealistic.
+They also base this long-term financial commitment on your combined current revenue remaining the same, for the entire mortgage period, in calculating what you can afford in a mortgage payment.
+This is unrealistic.
 How many couples never have a decrease in revenue in say twenty, thirty years or more for some reason or other.
 You need to get real when it comes to projecting future revenue, as well as expenses.

 That’s where your own analysis comes in.
-You should know what you spend monthly on child care, special dietary needs, health premiums and non-covered medical expenses, property/auto/life insurances, commuting costs and other things.
+You should know what you spend monthly on child care, special dietary needs, health premiums and non-covered medical expenses, property/auto/life insurances, commuting costs and memberships for regular family activities.

 If you’ve been reluctant to take a close look at these costs, going into a mortgage blind is only setting you up for some financial pitfall, to what could otherwise be a workable, affordable and comfortable mortgage duration.
 These costs can be substantial and they are not going away once you start making payments on your new home.